Please click on the links below to view the FAQ answers

 - Teachers, Counselors, Administrators - A Career Development Institute is offered annually.
 In order to have meaningful career conversations with students, it is important for teachers, counselors, and administrators to stay current with career programs and to get out into local businesses to see how they operate and jobs that are available.
 Past speakers included: WBL and Resources - Renise Walker, CDE, and Robin Russel, CDE; YouScience - Rich Feller; Workforce Centers and their relation to Workforce Based Learning – Josh Gibbs; Legal and Ethical Issues in Work Based Learning – Michelle Murphy; Wheels of Grace - Sergio Sanchez.
 Business tours included: Barry Walter Senior Company, Fort Morgan Vet Clinic, Kaiser Premier, and Media Logic Radio.

-- Junior High - Six annual 8th grade career fairs comprised of 30 - 45 local business partners.
+- Junior High - Three annual 8th grade career fairs comprised of 30 - 45 local business partners.
 Students have the opportunity to talk with five local business leaders of their choice and listen to one keynote speaker.
 We strive to have a variety of business leaders from each career cluster.
-We also provide a workbook to help students start on career exploration, understand how to dress for success, and prepare for the career fair.
-Rounding out the end of the career fair is a free lunch from a local vendor.
+Prior to the career fair, students should start career exploration, understand how to dress for success, and prepare for the career fair.

-- High School - YouScience is offered free of charge to all high school students.
+- High School - YouScience is offered free of charge to all high school students through the vendor.
 This program is an extensive patent pending algorithm that combines aptitudes and interests with current careers to make high quality career and education recommendations.
+Our grant does not pay for the reports this year.

 - High School - Career Cabs are actually school buses that transport students interested in specific career paths to "a day in the life" of the students chosen career.
 We are encouraging schools to do this by offering to pay part of the mileage.
 To encourage schools to work together, we will offer addition mileage payment up to four schools sharing a bus to a job site.